ZupIT/nimbus-docs/compose/manual/component.md

 # Components (manual deserialization)
-Check the [specification](/specification/component.md) to know more about the definition of Nimbus Components.

 This topic will show how to manually deserialize a component.
 If you want to learn the automatic and recommended approach (code generation), please read the topic ["Components"](../component.md) instead.